wharfkit/website/src/lib/docs/Templates/AccountCreationPlugin.md

 ### Installing Dependencies

-After setting up your plugin, install all the required dependencies using yarn:
+After setting up your plugin, install all the required dependencies:

 ```bash
 yarn install